nathan-barry/nathan.rs/content/posts/dioxus-rust.md

-## Interacting with JavaScript Libraries from Rust
+## Interacting with JS Libraries from Rust
 ***
 The wasm-bindgen project provides developers with a few tools for interacting with JS and browser APIs.